Dolan School of Business

 A Message from the Dean

 Today more than ever the business world is in need of ethical leaders who are able to adapt to and succeed in a global environment.
-At the Dolan School of Business, we echo this need in our Jesuit mission and vision of educating women and men for and with others.
+At the Dolan School of Business, we echo this need in our Jesuit mission and vision of educating people for and with others.
 Competitive forces, both domestically and abroad, produce markets that are in constant flux, which is compounded by technological innovations, demographic trends, and geopolitical dynamics.
 Organizations are seeking leaders who can anticipate and act strategically and thoughtfully.
 An education from Fairfield’s Dolan School of Business makes this possible by providing:

 Faculty who are both national scholars and highly engaged and informed teachers in the classroom.
 As thought-leaders in their disciplines, Dolan School faculty members use scholarly research to inform their teaching.
 As a result, students benefit from lectures and course activities that bring real world issues into the classroom.